Lost-Outpost/Telsera/README.md

 Just do it.
 This entire Modlist is in English and 99% of all mods you will find are also in English.
 I highly recommend playing the game in English and **I will not give support to people with a non-English game**.

-Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.
+Open the Steam Properties window, navigate to the _Language_ tab, and select _English_ from the dropdown menu.

 ### Steam Updates

-To prevent any mishaps for when Todd Howard decides to drop another Skyrim update our way, we're going to turn off automatic updates for Skyrim SE.
+To prevent any mishaps when Todd Howard decides to drop another Skyrim update our way, we're going to turn off automatic updates for Skyrim SE.
 In Steam under the Library section on the left side, right-click The Elder Scrolls V: Skyrim Special Edition, then click Properties.
 Switch to the Updates tab, and at the top under 'Automatic Updates' switch the option to 'Only update this game when I launch it'.
 Exit out of the pop-up box once you're done.

 ### Clean Skyrim